MarcLopezS/Zork/README.md

 - `OPEN [Name of the door]` -> You open the specified door.
 It requires to have the corresponding key in your inventory.
 Be aware that all doors have **two** words in its name.
 For example: `>> OPEN Matias's door` .
 - `TALK` -> You talk with the person that shares the same room as you.
 Don't try to talk alone, you are not crazy, right?
 - `QUIT / Q` -> You exit the game.
 For example: `>> Q` .
+- `HELP` -> Displays this list of commands inside the game.

 ### Map

 In here you'll find the map of the game.
 It will help you to not getting lost.